sahada-larabu/Coursera_Capstone/README.md

 # Coursera_Capstone
-This is a project to predict seeverity of an accident for the Applied Data Science Capstone course on Coursera.
+This is a project to predict severity of an accident for the Applied Data Science Capstone course on Coursera.

 The data used is found in the Data-Collisions.csv file.